 The aim of my project is to evaluate the reliability and validity of measures of dual-task performance, particularly dual task cost (DTC).
 My research will use a combined systematic review and meta-analysis of the existing dual-task literature, across populations.
 This research has important implications for the clinical assessment of dual-task abilities, and the use of these metrics to predict functional performance in everyday life.

-Master’s (Educational and Developmental Psychology) student
+Combined Master's (Educational and Developmental Psychology) and PhD student

 EDNA PlayBoards: Understanding the design of playful activities on interactive surfaces to increase social participation and activity of older residents in community care

 My focus will be on the use of technology to promote healthy ageing.
 My research will use a mixed-method approach to evaluate the effectiveness of an interactive tabletop display device in encouraging social and physical activity in older adults.
 This work has important implications for the development of technology that promotes health outcomes in older adults.

 Establishing the validity and reliability of a locomotor-cognitive dual-task protocol using a non-motorised treadmill